- What's new in this add-on?

-With this feature, now you can have an option to send system-generated password to the users registering to your site.
+With this feature, now you can have the option to send the system-generated passwords to the users registering to your site.
 After you enable this option, users won’t see the password field during registration.
-They can fill other fields and the system will generate a password and send it to their email directly.
+They can fill in other fields and the system will generate a password and send it to their email directly.
 You can find this setting directly in each individual form’s settings.

 New Combined User Login Option #

 Admin Approval after Email Confirmation: When this option is selected, the user will have to verify the registration from the email sent to them and then the site admin will again verify and approve the registration.

 Features that have been moved to Settings #